freepik-company/searchruler/README.md

         {{- $alertJson := toJson $alertList }}
         {{- $alertJson }}
 ```
+> [!TIP]
+> 🔍 **Why Use This?**: By customizing the alert message to fit Alertmanager’s structure, you ensure seamless integration and make sure your alerts get delivered exactly the way you need.
+Plus, with validation enabled, you won’t have to worry about > formatting errors—everything’s checked before it’s sent! 🚀

-2️⃣ Average Field Value Alert
+2️⃣ **Average Field Value Alert**.
 Alert if the average value of a field exceeds a limit (e.g., high response times):
 ```yaml
 apiVersion: searchruler.prosimcorp.com/v1alpha1
 kind: SearchRule